YaminAhmed123/YaminAhmed123/README.md

-a normal dude who likes to understand things in depth
+a normal person who likes to understand things in depth 😶